orbispayloads/csharp-payload-injector/README.md

 - Contributes are welcome and accepted.
 Make a pull request with any bugs you may find or encounter.

 # Credits
+- Golden for his PS4Debug
-- ctn123 for his PS4Debug
+- ctn123 for his edited version of PS4Debug
 - EchoStretch
 - Kameleon
 - Cqlzone (Calzone) for his contributions.